rust-or/rust-lp-modeler/README.md

     * Cplex

 ## Todo
->* lp file format must have only constant literal on the right side of the expression.
-Working on doing this implicitly.
->* call directly the solver from this library
+* call directly the solver from this library
+* get back the value of the variables
+* it would be great to use some constraint for binary variable like
+    * a && b which is the constraint a + b = 2
+    * a || b which is the constraint a + b >= 1
+    * ...